 ArcticInfo is a moderated mailing list maintained by the Arctic Research Consortium of the United States (ARCUS).
 The list provides arctic researchers with timely information about funding opportunities, important events, publications, position announcements, and other useful news.

-Information about the Alaska Experimental Program to Stimulate Competitive Research
+Information about the Alaska Established Program to Stimulate Competitive Research.

 Information about the Alaska Idea Networks for Biomedical Research Excellence.